tayiorbeii/egghead.io_idiomatic_redux_course_notes/10-Colocating_Selectors_with_Reducers.md

 ```

 ### Updating the Root Reducer
-Inside of `VisibleTodoList` we still depend on the state structure because because we read the `todos` from the state, but the actual method of reading `todos` may change in the future.
+Inside of `VisibleTodoList` we still depend on the state structure because we read the `todos` from the state, but the actual method of reading `todos` may change in the future.

 With this in mind, we are going to update our root reducer with a named selector export.
 It will also be called `getVisibleTodos`, and like before it also accepts `state` and `filter`.
 However, in this case `state` corresponds to the state of the combined reducer.